Illustration By Shit Pencil

 The goal was never to make a living out of it, I just wanted to share things with people and it took off.

-Your art has a defined aesthetic.
+Your art has a well-defined minimal aesthetic.
 How did you develop your style?

 t’s funny you say that as I still struggle with defining my work!